openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 ### Ziti

-In this series of articles are exploring bootstrapping trust and what that means.
-Part of the ZIti software system is to provide a method to bootstrap trust via its enrollment process.
+In this series of articles we are exploring bootstrapping trust and what that means and how it enables Zero Trust security methodologies.
+Ziti provides a method to bootstrap trust via its enrollment process.
+For Ziti the enrollment process is bootstrapping trust.
 All identities in Ziti have a key pair that identifies that individual.
 The enrollment process abstracts away the process of setting up keys, certificates, CSRs, CAs, and having each software component of Ziti trust the necessary certificates.
-The Ziti SDK can be embedded within any application and enroll with a Ziti instance - instantly granting it secure, encrypted, and trusted connections that provide part of Ziti's Zero Trust model.
+The Ziti SDK can be embedded within any application and enroll with a Ziti network - instantly granting it secure, encrypted, and trusted connections that provide part of Ziti's Zero Trust model.

 Ziti has the concept of the Edge, which sits on top of the Fabric.
 The